Completed and Opened to the Public February 24, 2018!

-Geneva Avenue Strip is an undeveloped open space located in District 11 at Geneva and Delano Avenues.
+Geneva Avenue Strip was an undeveloped open space located in District 11 at Geneva and Delano Avenues.
 Formerly, this 10,427 square feet site contained a few fruit and evergreen trees, and was overgrown with invasive ivy and pampas grass.
 The site is narrow and steep with a lot of potential to be developed into a productive, useful space for community members.

 This is a community-driven project that received a 2008 Clean and Safe Neighborhood Parks Bond Community Opportunity Fund (COF) Grant for $387,534, with additional contributions totaling $55,00 from Supervisor Avalos.
 Because of rising construction costs and the fact that the site remediation was more extensive- and expensive- than anticipated, Recreation and Park secured two additional grants totaling $900,000 from the State of California Department of Housing and Community Development to support the project.

-The new garden will include the following features:
+The new garden includes the following features:

 - Accessible area of common amenities

 - Perimeter walls, fencing and gates

 - Raised garden boxes with space for over 50 community garden assignments